ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

 # Management grpc server

-Management grpc server supports inspecting states and interacting with a running node.
+This server supports inspecting states and interacting with a running node.

 Please see [`management.proto`](proto/management.proto) for detailed apis.